-Carbon dioxide, methane, and nitrous oxide.
-The accumulation of carbon dioxide during the Industrial Era represents the largest climate forcing related to human activities.
+activities.
 Carbon dioxide concentrations continue to increase in the atmosphere primarily as the result of burning fossil fuels (coal, oil, and natural gas) for energy and transportation, as well as from cement manufacturing.
-The atmospheric abundance of carbon dioxide in 2005 was about 36% above what it was 260 years ago in preindustrial times.
+The global mean atmospheric abundance of carbon dioxide is now more than 40% above what it was in preindustrial times (before 1750), approaching values of 400 parts per million by volume (ppmv).
 Carbon dioxide is considered a long-lived gas, since a significant fraction remains in the atmosphere 100-1000 years after emission.

-Methane is a short-lived climate gas (atmospheric lifetime of about 10 years) that has both human and natural sources.
-Human sources include livestock, rice agriculture, and landfills.
-Natural sources include wetlands, oceans, and forests.
+Methane is a short-lived climate gas (atmospheric lifetime of about 10 years).
+Human sources include livestock, fossil fuel extraction and use, rice agriculture, and landfills.
+Natural sources include wetlands, termites, and oceans.
+Methane has increased by about 150% since preindustrial times.

-Nitrous oxide is a long-lived climate gas (atmospheric lifetime of about 110 years) that also has both human and natural sources.
+Nitrous oxide is a long-lived climate gas (atmospheric lifetime of about 110 years).
 The largest human source is agricultural activities, especially related to fertilization.
 Microbial processes in soils that are part of natural biogeochemical cycles represent the largest natural source.
 In the stratosphere, nitrous oxide is the principal source of reactive nitrogen species, which participate in ozone destruction cycles (see Q2 and Q7).
+Nitrous oxide has increased by about 20% since preindustrial times.